 If there is just one variable your perfectly fine using Line, Cloumn, Bar, Pie, Dounghnut, Area , Polar Area or Radar Charts.
 To show the relationship between two different variables we recommend Line (X/Y) or Scatter.
 A bubble chart is similar to a scatter plot, but you even can introduce a third variable.
 For more specific use cases there are State, Stock and Funnel Charts.

-Depending on your selected data range, you will get a dynamic or a static chart (updating references or fix data input).*= enterprise feature*
+Depending on your selected data range, you will get a dynamic or a static chart (updating references or fix data input).*= premium feature*

 The Area Chart is similar to a line graph.
 Area charts are different from line graphs, however, because the area between the x axis and the line is filled in with color or shading.
 Area charts are a good choice to use when you want to show a trend over time, but aren't as concerned with showing exact values.
 At least one data series is needed.

 The Boxplot Chart can be used to graphically visualize the median, minimum, maximum and quartiels of a data set.

 Column & Bar Charts are used to show differences between diferent data series categories.
 The height or length of a column/bar visualizes the value of a category.
 At least one data series is needed.

 It is possible to combine column, area and line representation of a data series in one chart.
 Create one of the mentioned charts in the above described way and select a single data series.
 In the Chart Wizard you are now able to select the form of representation for the series.

 Funnel Charts are often used for visualizing linear processes with connected stages.